Horsetail: benefits, dosage, contraindications

 full-leaffull-leafempty-leafempty-leaf

-In vitro and animal studies indicate that aqueous and hydroalcoholic extracts of horsetail have both antioxidant and anti-inflammatory effects.
-The anti-inflammatory effects seem related to a decreased function of immune cells.
-Horsetail has a curative effect on rheumatoid arthritis.
-It reduces the effect of TNFa factor (pro-inflammatory) and IL-10 factor.
-It inhibits the proliferation of T cells without inducing apoptosis or necrosis, by inhibiting the activation of lymphocytes, by decreasing the expression of surface receptors CD69 and IL-2 and the production of intracellular IL-2.
-Flavonoid constituents and other phenolic compounds are thought to be responsible for these effects.
+Research in vitro and animal studies show that aqueous and hydroalcoholic extracts of horsetail have both antioxidant and anti-inflammatory effects.
+The anti-inflammatory effects appear to be related to a decrease in immune cell function.
+Horsetail has a curative effect on the rheumatoid arthritis.
+It reduces the effect of TNFα (pro-inflammatory) as well as the IL-10 factor.
+It inhibits T cell proliferation without inducing apoptosis or necrosis, by inhibiting lymphocyte activation, decreasing surface expression of CD69 and IL-2 receptors and intracellular IL-2 production.
+It is thought that flavonoid constituents and other phenolic compounds are responsible for these effects.

 Usages associés